How to Make Cuts With a Jigsaw

 Step 1: Sketch a Cutting Line on Your Work

 We can’t stress enough how important and helpful it is to mark out a cutting line on your work before you begin.
-This way, you’ll always know where you’re up to with your cut and it’s much easier to stay in control of what you’re doing.
+Sketch out a pencil mark to help guide your cut, this way, you’ll always know where you’re up to with your cut and it’s much easier to stay in control of what you’re doing.

 Step 2: Secure the Work to the Clamp